VisualWordGrid: Information Extraction From Scanned Documents Using A Multimodal Approach: Related work

 Alternatively, computer vision methods can also be very efficient for this task, specifically for documents like Identity Cards which are very rich with visual features.
 In these approaches, only the image of the scanned document is given as an input.
 Object detection and semantic segmentation are among the most used techniques for field extraction \cite{cnn} from these documents.
 The OCR engine is applied at the end of the pipeline on image crops to extract the text of detected fields.
 These approaches can be very useful when dealing with documents with normalized templates.
 For documents with various templates and layouts, these models do not perform well.

 Most recent studies try to exploit the textual and the layout aspects of the document by combining both NLP and CV methods in the extraction task.
 In the Chargrid \cite{chargrid} or BertGrid \cite{bertgrid} papers, a document is presented as a 2D grid of characters (or words) embeddings.
 The idea behind this representation is to preserve structural and positional information, while exploiting textual information contained in the document.
 Both papers reported significant increase in the performance of information extraction task compared to purely textual approaches.
+In a more general approach, Zhang et al. \cite{trie} recently proposed TRIE, an end-to-end text reading and information extraction approach, where a module of text reading is introduced.
+The model mixes textual and visual features of text reading and information extraction to reinforce both tasks mutually, in a multitask approach.

 More recently, Yiheng et al. proposed the LayoutLM \cite{layoutLM}, a new method to leverage the visual information of a document in the learning process.
 Instead of having the text embedding of each token as the sole input, relative position of tokens in the image and the corresponding feature map of the image crop within the document were added too.
 Inspired by the BERT model \cite{bert}, Yiheng et al. used scanned document classification task as a supervised pre-training step for LayoutLM to learn the interactions between text and layout information.
 Then they enforced this learning by a semi-supervised pre-training using Masked Visual-Lanquage Model (MVLM) as a multi-task learning.
 The dataset used for pre-training contains 11M documents and the pre-training took 170 hours on 8 GPUs.
 Hence this approach needs large computational resources.

+Other works, focused on solving the document semantic segmentation task, introduced the idea of simultaneously encoding visual, textual and structural modalities into a tensor representation.
+For instance, Yang et al. \cite{yang2017learning} proposed a multimodal approach to extract the semantic structure of documents using a fully convolutional neural network.
+Barman et al. \cite{Barman} proposed a multimodal segmentation model that combines both visual and textual features to extract semantic structure of historical documents.

+Compared to these related works, we propose in this paper two multimodal document representation strategies suited to the information extraction task.
+The first one is simpler, yet highly effective compared to state-of-the-art multimodal approaches (while improving the extraction scores).
+The second one is similar to the related works \cite{yang2017learning,Barman} but slightly improved and adapted to the field extraction task (i.e. extracting small text regions).